About ONet

 laure.denos[at]iucn.org

-Laure Denos has worked in France, Spain, Chile, Honduras and El Salvador for the last 10+ years, dealing with sustainable town planning, energy efficiency, environmental policy and the science-policy interface in local, national and international contexts.
+Laure has worked in France, Spain, Chile, Honduras and El Salvador for the last 10+ years, dealing with sustainable town planning, energy efficiency, environmental policy and the science-policy interface in local, national and international contexts.
 She is an environmental engineer and holds a Master in political science and access to basic services in developing countries, from the Institute of Political Studies (France).
 She is currently an IUCN science-policy expert and she also supports the IPBES Secretariat in stakeholder engagement.

 Rosenheim, Germany